Charles R. Train

-Charles Russell Train (October 18, 1817 – July 29, 1885) was an American lawyer and politician who served two terms as a U.S. Representative from Massachusetts from 1859 to 1863.
+Charles Russell Train (October 18, 1817 – July 29, 1885) was an American lawyer and politician who served two terms as a U.S. representative from Massachusetts from 1859 to 1863.

 Early life and education

 Charles Russell Train was born in Framingham, Massachusetts on October 18, 1817.
 He attended the common schools, Framingham Academy, and was graduated from Brown University, Providence, Rhode Island, in 1837.

+Legal career

 Train studied law at Harvard University.

 Train was admitted to the bar and commenced practice in Framingham, Massachusetts in 1841.

 Political career

 Train served as a member of the Massachusetts House of Representatives in 1847 and 1848.

 From 1848 to 1851 and 1853 from 1855, Train was district attorney of Middlesex County, Massachusetts.
 He declined the appointment of Associate Justice of the Supreme Court of the United States in 1852.

 Train served as delegate to the Massachusetts Constitutional Convention of 1853.

 Train served as delegate to the Republican National Convention in 1856 and 1864.

 Train served as member of the Massachusetts Governor's Council in 1857 and 1858.